New Play Development

 Sanaz Toossi (supported by the Virginia B. Toulmin Foundation)

 Amplified Reading Series Support

 Curated by Director of New Play Development Abigail Katz, the Amplified Reading Series presents bold new plays throughout the season with an expanded rehearsal process for more meaningful engagement with the material and the playwright.

 Institutional Support get in touch

-Atlantic’s new play and musical development activities including commissions are made possible by leadership support from the Howard Gilman Foundation, the Time Warner Foundation and The Tow Foundation, with additional funding from the Axe-Houghton Foundation, the Barbara Bell Cumming Charitable Trust, the National Alliance for Musical Theatre, and the Virginia B. Toulmin Foundation.
-Special support for Launch is provided by The Max and Victoria Dreyfus Foundation.
+All of Atlantic’s new play and musical development activities are made possible, in part, by leadership support from the Howard Gilman Foundation and The Tow Foundation, with additional funding from the Axe-Houghton Foundation, the Barbara Bell Cumming Charitable Trust, the Max and Victoria Dreyfus Foundation, the National Alliance for Musical Theatre, and the Virginia B. Toulmin Foundation.

 Atlantic productions and programs are also supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, as well as the New York State Council on the Arts with the support of Governor Cuomo and the New York State Legislature.